rajkumaranbu94/VR-Golf-Performance-App/README.md

 Known issues and TODOs
 ----------------------
 - Material icons: some Compose icon usage may require adding `material-icons-extended` to Gradle.
 Replace text chevrons with vector icons for nicer visuals.
-- Fonts: no custom Rapsodo font currently bundled — add TTFs or choose a Google Font and update `Theme.kt` to match the visual identity.
+- Fonts: no custom font currently bundled — add TTFs or choose a Google Font and update `Theme.kt` to match the visual identity.
 - Charts: current visuals are simple Canvas bars.
 Consider integrating a charting library for axes, labels and better legibility.
 - Tests: add unit tests for repository and ViewModel flows (Turbine + JUnit) and UI tests for Compose screens.